oauthstuff/draft-oauth-par/main.md

 # Authorization Request

-The client uses the `request_uri` value returned by the authorization server as the authorization request parameter `request_uri`.
+The client uses the `request_uri` value returned by the authorization server as the authorization request parameter `request_uri` as defined in JAR.

 ```
   GET /authorize?request_uri=